lwilletts/fwm/README.md

 ###### tile

 Tile windows on a given screen in a variety of manners.
-Variety includes simple vertical and horizontal splits, or a 'focused' mode similar to dwm style.
+Still under development.

 ###### watcher